enabledhq/enabledhq.github.io/_posts/2019-01-31-tech-trends-from-ces.md

 The next generation of connectivity is now a reality.
 Possibly one of the most talked about trends at CES, Verizon CEO and CES Keynote Speaker Hans Vestburg described 5G technology as a “[quantum leap compared to 4G](https://www.cnbc.com/video/2019/01/08/5g-huge-quantum-leap-verizon-ceo.html).”

-There are many benefits to 5G connectivity.
-If the experts are right, users could experience incredibly fast speeds, ranging from [100Mbps to 20Gbps](https://arstechnica.com/information-technology/2017/02/5g-imt-2020-specs/) (so potentially up to a thousand times faster than 4G).
+There are many benefits to 5G: if the experts are right, users could experience incredibly fast speeds, ranging from [100Mbps to 20Gbps](https://arstechnica.com/information-technology/2017/02/5g-imt-2020-specs/) (so potentially up to a thousand times faster than 4G).
 The technology will enable faster network response times and allow more devices to be connected simultaneously, paving the way for hyper-connected smart cities of the future and the [Internet of Things](https://enabled.com.au/services#services-internetthings).

 5G capable devices and services will start to come onto the market this year.
 Some noteworthy developments include:
 - Samsung demoing their [5G smartphone prototype](https://www.zdnet.com/article/ces-2019-samsung-announces-5g-smartphone-sneak-peek/), to be released later this year